Associate Professor of Women's, Gender, and Sexuality Studies; Chair of Women's, Gender, and Sexuality Studies

 Media and Public Scholarship

-- "The Smoke and Mirrors of Casteism in the US: Dispelling Misinformation and Refuting Convoluted Arguments"
+- Article: The India Forum “The Smoke and Mirrors of Casteism in the US: Dispelling Misinformation and Refuting Convoluted Arguments”

-- Article "Caste as a Protected Category and Indian Christianity" Public Orthodoxy
+- Article: Public Orthodoxy, Orthodox Christian Studies Center of Fordham University “Caste as a Protected Category and Indian Christianity”

-- Article "Wondering About the Appearance of the Indian Flag at the Capital Riots?
-Racism and Casteism in Dominant Caste Christian Communities"
+- Article: Medium “Wondering About the Appearance of the Indian Flag at the Capital Riots?
+Racism and Casteism in Dominant Caste Christian Communities”

-- The Uma Show interview with Rita Kakati-Shah: "Caste, Race and Domestic Violence in South Asian Communities"
+- Youtube video: The Uma Show interview with Rita Kakati-Shah “Caste, Race and Domestic Violence in South Asian Communities“

-- Malayalees for Black Lives Matter panel: "Casteism and Anti-Blackness"
+- Youtube video: Malayalees for Black Lives Matter panel “Casteism and Anti-Blackness“

-- Oklahoma City International Pentecostal Assembly: "Race, Caste, and Black Lives Matter"
+- Youtube video: Oklahoma City International Pentecostal Assembly “Race, Caste, and Black Lives Matter“

-- Panel discussion, St. Mary's Indian Orthodox Church, Suffern NY: "Justice and Equality"
+- Youtube video: Panel discussion, St. Mary’s Indian Orthodox Church, Suffern NY “Justice and Equality“

 - Royzman, Valerie.
 “Colby College Bans Discrimination Based on Caste.”
 Bangor Daily News, October 14, 2021.